 - Type some combination of the letter that should be kerned and letters from the class (xc, xd, xe).

-- Right click on the class
+- Right click on the class or hold Command and click on the class.

 - Type the letters you want to include in the class, separated by space (“c d e”).